Haslingden: The Public Hall

 The Public Hall was opened in 1868 and built by a private company formed by 'gentlemen representing the working classes and temperance movement'.
 It was bought by the town council in 1898 but by the 1990s it was largely unused except for occasional entertainments.
 The hall had been used for 50 or more years by Rossendale Amateur Operatic Society and other local community groups, but it was finally closed by Rossendale Council in 2005.
-The hall has since been sold by the council to a group representing the Asian heritage community and is in the process of being turned into a mosque.
+The hall was sold by the council to a group representing the Asian heritage community and is now a mosque.

 The hall was once a venue of Winston Churchill during his early political career.
 Emmeline Pankhurst once addressed the people of Haslingden from the stage and, after the Battle of the Somme in 1916, it was a temporary hospital for the survivors of the Accrington Pals who were sent home for treatment.

 Schools

 The Wesleyan School, formerly on the site of the current health centre, was the site of the first experiment in the world at a standardised intelligence test.
 It followed from a suggestion by the industrialist and Liberal politician Sir William Mather in 1900, given after a prize-giving to students to members of the Haslingden Technical Instruction Committee.
 The test was set by Henry Holman, a schools inspector and educationalist, in 1903.
 It included questions like 'is there a good reason for making a pie crust ornamental instead of plan?'.
-Mather introduced apprentice schemes at his factories that used testing as part of the selection method.
+Mather introduced apprentice schemes at his factories which used testing as part of the selection method.
 He also introduced a 48-hour working week for employees.

 Haslingden High School is a specialist arts, maths and computing college.
-Haslingden Primary School was last inspected by Ofsted on 11 March 2014 and received a grading of 'Good'.